vanessaycui/snake-game/README.md

 * Adding sound effects
 * Option to include or exclude boosters/poisonous food in the game
 * Option for Player vs Player
-* Creating a backend to store top scores so players can compete against others online
+* Creating a backend to store top scores so players can compete against each other online
 * Creating a mobile-friendly version

 Please feel free to leave a comment or provide some feedback.
+Open to all suggestions :)

 <hr>